-John D. Adams, Vice Chair.
-John works as a trained professional singer and in the tech industry.
-John serves on the voice faculty at Bay Chamber Music School in Rockport.
+John D. Adams, Chair. (he/him/his) John is an active member of the Lincoln County Midcoast Unitarian Fellowship and professional voice coach and singer.
+John brings strong Lincoln County connections as well as his community relationships through the Bay Chamber.
 He has served on the Boards of Oratorio Chorale, Hartwood Regional Theater Company and the Midcoast UU Fellowship.
 John lives in the midcoast with his partner of 24 years.

-Ralph Moore teaches Ethics at the Watershed School in Camden.
+Ralph Moore, Vice Chair. (he/him/his) Ralph is an educator and one of the founding members of the Watershed School in Camden.
 He has served on the boards of the Camden Conference and the Coastal AIDS Network.
 He is the retired rector of St. Peter's Episcopal Church in Rockland.
 He lives in Rockland with his wife.

-Holly Morrison serves as pastor of Phippsburg Congregational Church (UCC), a designated "Open and Affirming" church with a commitment to welcoming LGBTQ people.
-Holly and her wife also run Tir na nOg Farm, an educational farmstead in Pownal, Maine, where volunteers explore human culture and agriculture in the context of sustainability and resilience.
+Holly Morrison (she/her/hers) serves as pastor of Phippsburg Congregational Church (UCC), a designated "Open and Affirming" church with a commitment to welcoming LGBTQ people.
+Holly and her wife also run Tir na nOg Farm, an educational farmstead in Pownal, Maine, which actively recruits and supports transgender youth in their farm operations where they explore human culture and agriculture in the context of sustainability and resilience.